TheIronCollector/DMX-Controller/README.md

 Hello, welcome to the README file!

 This project is personally made to control DMX lighting.
+Keep in mind that this is currently bare-bones and is lacking optimization and should be constantly updated.
 Here's some information on the version and stuff:

 Name: DMX Controller
 Version: 1.0.1